civicoin/gateway/README.md

 openssl rand -base64 756 > ./setup/mongo-key
 ```

-At Windows just copy generated key to `setup` folder
+For Windows just copy generated key to `setup` folder

 `MONGO_INIT` envs are used for root user, `MONGO` for service